 The program is designed for seamless transfer to SUNY IT and SUNY Oswego, and students will find that this versatile program prepares them for transfer to many colleges’ Bachelor’s programs in accounting and business.
 The program consists of core requirements in the humanities, social sciences, and sciences in addition to business courses and courses in accounting theory and practice.

-Students graduating from the Accounting program with an A.S. degree will meet the following learning outcomes:
+Students graduating from the Accounting program with an A.S. degree will:

 - Develop the ability to utilize the accounting cycle to record transactions, process information, and prepare financial statements for a business.